Benchmarking Agentic Newswriting via Journalistic Workflows: Experiments

 \subsubsection{Models}

 We evaluate both closed-source and open-source LLMs on NEWSAGENT.
 Table~\ref{tab:model_list} lists the models along with their model IDs and release dates.
-To better understand agent performance, we introduce a \textbf{rule-based agent} as a lower-bound baseline.
-This agent performs no reasoning or content planning; instead, it relies solely on the news title and firsthand data as inputs.
-Specifically, it retrieves objects from the historical database whose cosine similarity with the input object exceeds 0.8, then inserts the top five retrieved results (or all results if fewer than five) into the draft without rephrasing, directly outputting the result as the final news article.
-This configuration simulates a purely mechanical aggregation of relevant past information.
+To contextualize agent performance, we include a rule-based baseline as a mechanical lower bound.
+This baseline performs no planning or draft revision: it retrieves historical objects using the same embedding-based search procedure as our system and then inserts the top five retrieved results into the draft without further editing or rephrasing, directly outputting the resulting draft as the final article.
+This baseline isolates the value of agentic planning and editorial integration beyond retrieval alone.

 \paragraph{Data Leakage Avoidance} Table~\ref{tab:model_list} reports the release dates of all evaluated models to ensure that none were trained on data beyond June 2025.
 Specifically, there is no overlap with our dataset.
 This temporal gap ensures that measured performance reflects agentic capabilities rather than memorization of target articles.